SonyCSLParis/CSL-Lights/README.md

 <a> <img src="./Images/2023-01-30-10-16-46.png" width="300"></a>
 </p>

 5. Press the check sign.
-If an error related to "RomiSerial" appears, verify that you have properly followed the instructions in the CSL-Serial repository.
+If an error related to "RomiSerial" appears, verify that you have properly followed the instructions in the ControlSerial repository.
 <p align="center">
 <a> <img src="./Images/2023-04-07-18-48-09.png" width="750"></a>
 </p>